-What’s more?
 Many volunteers cite busy schedules as the largest barrier to volunteering.
 Volunteering from home offers busy people the flexibility to make a difference in their own time and in their own space.
-Plus, virtual volunteering is way great to engage tech-savvy kids and teens, especially during these summer months.
-And, for homebound individuals, online volunteering means anyone can be a part of change and feel valued.
+Plus, virtual volunteering is a creative way to engage tech-savvy kids and teens, especially during holiday breaks or after school!
+And, for homebound individuals, online volunteering offers additional inclusivity so that anyone can be a part of making an impact and feel valued.

 Before you promote your virtual volunteering program, you’ll need to think about the technology and other systems needed to carry out virtual volunteering.
-With the right technology, you can continue to recruit new volunteers even during stay at home orders.
+With the right technology, you can continue to recruit new volunteers remotely.

 Any of the normal procedures your organization would perform when taking on new volunteers will need to be adapted to exist online.
 For example, how will you collect information from interested virtual volunteers?
 How will you interview your virtual volunteers?
 How will your volunteers receive, sign, and submit documents?
 Will you encourage volunteers to call or email with questions?
 Having the right technology in place at the start will help you streamline volunteer recruitment and onboarding.